Lunairi/42-ft_ls/README.md

 - In Progress: -l, -a, -r, basic sorting algorithm
 - Notes: At the moment can only handle no additional argv, will need to use stat() and lstat() later to discern directories/files to handle multiple argv

-Day 3 (About 7 hours)
+Day 3 (About 10 hours)
-- Completed: Basic output, basic sorting algorithm, sort hidden items, --help, customized flag system
+- Completed: Basic output, basic sorting algorithm, sort hidden items, --help, customized flag system, -1, -a, -r, handle multiple argv
-- Incomplete: -R, -t
+- Incomplete: N/A
-- In Progress: -l, -a, -r, sort upper/lower, kind of handling multiple argv
+- In Progress: -l, sort upper/lower, -t, -R
-- Note: Until I finalize handle multiple argv I won't consider any -commands completed, currently working on basic output with simple argv before transitioning into mutliple argv which will require me to use more of the functions below.
-Will have to rewrite how I parse flags and make it more of a toggle system where I check every argv due to how flags can be used in any order and mixed to do multiple results.
-Standardly, -a shows hidden files, -r reverses search, -1 is the default for our ls project, -R is recursive to check every directory, and -t orders by time.
-Because each of these flags affects eachother will write a switchboard toggling function that allows me to prioritize -1 first, -a will toggle hidden files to print in my print function, -r will cause the i value used to print to be reversed, -t and -R will be worked on separately.
-Bigger progress today, hopefully will have more time to flush out more.
+- Note: Thanks to cyildiri was able to fix a heap overflow, re-optimized my reading to avoid reading too far.
+Fixed all leak and freed all memory, valgrind shows no leak and -fsanitize=address has no issue.
+Fully implemented a multi parser and single parser being able to handle any number of flags.
+Print/sort is universal and works with both multi and single.
+Only need to work on -l, -t, -R and make sure that they can fit without too much issue, will have to delve into the function list below to pull info and parse/store info to make -l work.
+I think -l and -t will be my main priority, my setup is already recursive and I don't see myself having problems doing -R.

 New Functions Learning List:
 - ~opendir (studied and used)~